ghayem/ghayem.github.io/_pages/about.md

 I am passionate about playing the violin and exploring the philosophy of Friedrich Nietzsche, especially his work *Thus Spoke Zarathustra*.
 I also have a deep appreciation for beauty in all its forms, particularly in art and nature.

 ## Research Interests
-* Large Language Model (LLM) for brain meta-analysis
-* Machine Learning
-* Statistical signal processing and Bayesian modeling
+* Machine learning and statistical signal processing in medical applications
-* Numerical Optimization
-* Dictionary Learning
+* Bayesian modeling, numerical optimization, and dictionary learning
+* Aneurysm detection with deep learning
+* Brain meta-analysis with large language models (LLM)
+* Independent component/vector analysis (ICA/IVA) for multi-subject fMRI study
 * Optimal sensor placement for source extraction
-* Independent Component Analysis (ICA) and Independent Vector Analysis (IVA) for multiset fMRI data
-* Graph Neural Networks (GNN)